kelexel/rstream/README.md

 Testing the raw  FLV / RTMP stream
 ---

- I can only recommand the flvplayer.swf mentioned here: https://groups.google.com/forum/?fromgroups#!topic/c-rtmp-server/yPkD3PKnpMM[1-25] and available for download here: http://dl.dropbox.com/u/2918563/flvplayback.swf
+ I can only recommand the "flvplayer.swf" mentioned [here](https://groups.google.com/forum/?fromgroups#!topic/c-rtmp-server/yPkD3PKnpMM[1-25]) and available for download [here](http://dl.dropbox.com/u/2918563/flvplayback.swf)

 * Just download  the file and open it with flash player or a browser
 * Use rtmp://<NGINX_RTMP_IP>:<NGINX_RTMP_PORT>/proxy as "Connecting String" field